danfuzz/samizdat/doc/library-guide/Generic.md

 #### `makeRegularGeneric(name, minArgs, maxArgs?) -> generic`

-Makes and returns a new generic function. `name` may be passed as `""` (the empty string) to indicate an anonymous generic. `minArgs` is the minimum number of arguments that must be passed to the generic when calling; must be at least `1`, since generic dispatch is performed on the first argument. `maxArgs` optionally lists the most arguments that may be passed; if not passed, there is no limit.
+Makes and returns a new generic function. `name` can be passed as `""` (the empty string) to indicate an anonymous generic. `minArgs` is the minimum number of arguments that must be passed to the generic when calling; must be at least `1`, since generic dispatch is performed on the first argument. `maxArgs` optionally lists the most arguments that can be passed; if not passed, there is no limit.
 If passed it must be `>= minArgs`.

 **Syntax Note:** This is one of the functions which underlie the generic